Professor of Classics

 - Kommentar zu den simonideischen Versinschriften.
 Leiden/Boston: Brill Academic Publishers, 2007.

 - The Materiality of Text: Placements, Presences and Perceptions of Inscribed Texts in Classical Antiquity, co-edited with I. Petrovic and E. Thomas.
-Under contract with Studies in Greek and Roman Epigraphy Series, Brill Academic publishers, 2018.
+Studies in Greek and Roman Epigraphy Series 11, Leiden/Boston: Brill Academic Publishers, 2018.

 - Archaic and Classical Greek Epigram.
 Contextualisation and Literarisation.
 Co-ed. with M. Baumbach and I. Petrovic.
 Cambridge: Cambridge University Press, 2010, paperback 2016.